 and similarly write $r(x, \eta)$ for $r(x, \smooth{r} \eta(x))$, $F(x, \eta)$ for $F(x, \smooth{F} \eta(x))$, and $\mu_\theta(x, \eta)$ for the expression of equation~\eqref{eqn:mu_defn}.
 When convenient, we may also suppress the arguments completely, writing simply $\gamma$, $r$, $F$, and $\mu_\theta$ for these quantities. \end{notation}

-\begin{terminology*} In our prelimiting model, the population is represented by a point measure in which each individual is assigned a mass $1/N$.
+\begin{remark} In our prelimiting model, the population is represented by a point measure in which each individual is assigned a mass $1/N$.
 We use the term ``population density'' for this process, as it is supposed to measure population size relative to a nominal occupancy of $N$ individuals per unit area.
-There is no implication that the measure representing the population is absolutely continuous with respect to Lebesgue measure; indeed in the prelimit it is certainly not. \end{terminology*}
+There is no implication that the measure representing the population is absolutely continuous with respect to Lebesgue measure; indeed in the prelimit it is certainly not. \end{remark}

 In summary, at each time $t$, $\eta^N_t$ is purely atomic, consisting of atoms of mass $1/N$ (which are the individuals).
-At instantaneous rate $\theta \gamma(x, \eta^N_t) N \eta^N_t(dx)$ an offspring of mass $1/N$ is produced at location $x$; it disperses to a location $y$ offset from $x$ by an independent Gaussian random variable with mean $\meanq(x) / \theta$ and covariance matrix $\covq(x) / \theta$, and once there establishes instantaneously with probability $r(y, \eta^N_t)$, or else dies.
+At instantaneous rate $\theta \gamma(x, \eta^N_t) N \eta^N_t(dx)$ an offspring of mass $1/N$ is produced at location $x$, which immediately disperses to a location $y$ offset from $x$ by an independent Gaussian random variable, and once there establishes instantaneously \revpoint{1}{5} with probability $r(y, \eta^N_t)$, or else dies.
+The distribution of the dispersal displacement (i.e., $y-x$) may depend on $x$, and is specified by functions defining the mean $\meanq(x) / \theta$ \revpoint{1}{6} and covariance matrix $\covq(x) / \theta$.
 At instantaneous rate $\theta \mu_\theta(x, \eta^N_t) N \eta^N_t(dx)$ an individual at location $x$ dies.
 Note that the process $\left(\eta^N_t\right)_{t\ge 0}$, which records numbers and locations of adult individuals, is just a scaled spatial birth and death process.
 If, for example, we insist that $\gamma(x,m)$ is bounded, then existence (and in particular non-explosion) is guaranteed by comparison with a pure birth process.
 We do not dwell on this, as we shall require more stringent conditions if we are to pass to the limit as $\theta$ and $N$ tend to infinity.

 It is convenient to characterise the process as a solution to a martingale problem.
 We write $C_b^\infty(\IR^d)$ for the space of bounded smooth functions on $\IR^d$, and, where convenient, we write $\langle f, \eta \rangle = \int_{\IR^d} f(x) \eta(dx)$.